What is the difference between a non-proprietary and a proprietary performance specification? and why does it matter?

 About a year later, the project is audited by the local water and sewer authority.
 By this time Douglas the Developer has sold the property to Paul the Property Manager.
 The water and sewer authority notify Paul that the property is draining much more water into sewers than it was permitted for and that Paul needs to pay a $40,000 annual stormwater fee or provide some other remediation.
 Paul is floored!
 That is almost double the entire landscape budget for the property!
 Paul hires an attorney to investigate.
 The attorney collects all the publicly available files and determines that the project was permitted with one set of assumptions, then installed with a non-compliant project.
 With this information, Paul sues Douglas.
 In the end, the green roof is removed and replaced at the cost of approximately four times its original installation cost!

 The names have been changed (obviously), and a few details have been simplified.
 But this story is true!
 I have been involved in a few such remediations, once as Norm, and once I prepared reports for an expert witness.

 There is one additional detail in the story above that is worth noting: Norm didn’t produce actual documentation.
 Brochures are not documentation!
 Suitable documentation is a recent laboratory test report, indicating the specific manner of testing, date of testing, and test results.
-Falsifying test reports is fraud.
+Falsifying test reports is a fraud.
 Boasting a little bit (or a lot) in a glossy brochure is not normally illegal, and it is very common.
 Get the test reports during design, and definitely during submittals!